ParkerBooth/ParkerBooth.github.io/index.md

 The first stage focused on exploratory and descriptive statistics, mainly utilizing z-score and data summarization techniques.
 The project's second stage continued this exploratory analysis and focused on sports with higher observation counts to slim down the data set and ensure robust results.
 Statistical methods such as a Cox proportional hazards model were introduced to look for predictive results.

-Multiple angles of analysis were attempted in both stages and while results were not fully conclusive, information that was valuable to the department was still gained.
+Multiple angles of analysis were attempted in both stages, and while results were not fully conclusive, information valuable to the department was still gained.

 - **[Poster Presentation](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/Sports%20Science%20Projects/Injury%20Project/Second%20Stage/Symposium%20Poster%20Presentation.pdf)**
 - **[1st Stage Presentation](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/Sports%20Science%20Projects/Injury%20Project/First%20Stage/Injury%20Exploration%20Presentation.pdf)**